squaresLab/security-repair-benchmarks/README_fuzzer.md

  	- [X] provide wrapper for fuzz.py
  	- [ ] include fuzzer volume in secbugs container (not sure exactly, see below)
 - [ ] Integrate fuzzer in patch validation and ranking algorithm.
 Chris wanted to fill in the control code and the instrumentation of the patched program.
-- [ ] Provide configuration files (`config.ini`) for libtiff and binary compilation for all subjects (expected to need a recompilation for each fuzzing campaign because of different parameters), "x" added and tested, "-" just added, "?" problem detected
+- [ ] Provide configuration files (`config.ini`) and binary compilation for all subjects (expected to need a recompilation for each fuzzing campaign because of different parameters), "x" added and tested, "-" just added not completely tested, "?" problem detected
+- [-] libtiff
 	- [X] bugzilla_2611
 	- [-] bugzilla_2633
 	- [X] cve_2016_3186